 Utah | Marijuana Policy Project (MPP) — The mission of the MPP is to increase public support for non-punitive, non-coercive marijuana policies, identify and activate supporters of non-punitive, non-coercive marijuana policies, change state laws to reduce or eliminate penalties for the medical and non-medical use of marijuana, and gain influence in Congress.
 On this section of the MPP website, you can find recent news relating to marijuana in Utah.
 You can also read press releases, find answers to frequently asked questions, and learn how to take action.

-Were you recently arrested for a THC concentrates crime in Utah?
-Do not say anything to authorities without first contacting Brown, Bradshaw & Moffat, LLP.
+If you were recently arrested for a THC concentrates crime in Utah, do not say anything to authorities without first contacting Brown, Bradshaw & Moffat, LLP.

 Our criminal defense attorneys in Salt Lake City represent individuals in Riverton, Holladay, Taylorsville, Magna, Kearns, Midvale, Herriman, Copperton Township, Millcreek, and many surrounding areas of Salt Lake County.

-You can have our lawyers review your case and answer all of your legal questions when you call (801) 532-5297 or complete an online contact form to schedule a free, confidential consultation.
+Our lawyers will review your case and answer all of your legal questions when you call (801) 532-5297 or complete an online contact form to schedule a free, confidential consultation.

 Use the form above to request your free, confidential case evaluation.
 Our office will contact you as soon as possible to arrange for you to discuss the facts of your case with an experienced criminal defense attorney in Salt Lake City, Utah.